 So what exactly is sales activity data, and how can it help front-line sales managers do their jobs better?

-Sales activity data is a compendium of everything that sales reps do when pursuing opportunities, as well as the engagement of the prospective clients with these activities.
+Sales activity data is a compendium of everything that sales reps do when pursuing opportunities as well as the engagement of the prospective clients with these activities.

-Sales activity data includes:
+Sales activity data include: